Bohdan Khmelnytsky: Ottoman captivity

-Some historians suggest he took part in the Pavliuk uprising.
-Others believe he most likely did not take part in any of the Cossack uprisings that broke out in Ukraine at that time.
-His loyal service earned him the rank of military clerk (pisarz wojskowy) of the registered Cossacks in 1637.
-It happened after the capitulation of the Pavliuk uprising in the town Borowica on 24 December 1637, when field hetman Mikołaj Potocki appointed new Cossack eldership.
-He had to do it because some of the elders either joined Pavliuk or were killed by him (like former military clerk, Teodor Onuszkowicz).
-Because of his new position Khmelnytsky was the one who prepared and signed an act of capitulation.
-Fighting didn't stop in Borowica, rebel Cossacks rose up again under the new command of Ostryanyn and Hunia in the spring next year.
+Cossack uprisings

+According to some sources, Khmelnytsky could have taken part in Cossack naval raids during the 1620s, and in the Smolensk War, during which he was supposedly awarded with a sword by king Władysław IV Vasa.
+Khmelnytsky was known to support an increase in the number of Registered Cossacks, and some historians suggest he took part in the Pavliuk uprising.
+After the defeat of the revolt, he participated in talks with field hetman Mikołaj Potocki, and, as military scribe of the Zaporozhian Host, put his signature on the rebels' capitulation act adopted in the town Borowica on 24 December 1637.

+Fighting didn't stop in Borowica, and rebel Cossacks rose up again under the new command of Ostryanyn and Hunia in the spring next year.
 Mikołaj Potocki was successful again and after a six week long siege, the rebel Cossacks were forced to capitulate on 3 August 1638.
 Like the year before, some registered Cossacks joined the rebels, while some of them remained loyal.
 Unlike the last time, Potocki decided not to punish the rebel Cossacks, but forced all of them to swear loyalty to the king and the state and swear not to seek revenge against each other.
 The Hetman also agreed to their request to send emissaries to the king to seek royal grace and preserve Cossack rights.
 They were elected on a council on 9 September 1638 in Kiev.
 Bohdan Khmelnytsky was one of them; the other three were Iwan Bojaryn, colonel of Kaniów, Roman Połowiec and Jan Wołczenko.

-The emissaries didn't achieve much, mostly because all decisions were already made by the Sejm earlier this year, when deputies accepted the project presented by the grand Hetman Stanisław Koniecpolski.
-Cossacks were forced to accept harsh new terms at the next council in Masłowy Staw, at the Ros river.
+The emissaries didn't achieve much, mostly because all decisions were already made by the Sejm earlier that year, when deputies accepted the project presented by the grand Hetman Stanisław Koniecpolski.
+Cossacks were forced to accept harsh new terms at the next council at Masliv Stav, at the Ros river.
 According to one of the articles of the Ordynacya Woyska Zaporowskiego ("Ordinance of the Zaporozhian Army"), registered Cossacks lost the right to elect their own officers and a commander, called elder (starszy) or commissar.
 From now on, the elder was to be nominated by the Sejm, from the Grand Hetman's recommendation.
 The Grand Hetman also got the right to appoint all officers.
 Commissars, colonels, and osauls had to be noblemen, while sotniks and atamans had to be Cossacks, who were "distinguished in a service for Us and the Commonwealth".
-Khmelnytsky became one of the sotniks of the Chyhryn regiment.
+After the introduction of Sejm ordination in 1638, Khmelnytsky was demoted from the rank of colonel and became one of the ten sotnyks of Chyhyryn Regiment.
+However, French ambassador Count de Brégy, who met him in Warsaw in 1644, continued titling him as "colonel"; in his letter to Mazarin the diplomat described Khmelnytsky as an educated and intelligent person with a knowledge of Latin.